nathanrhead/reading-notes/Code-201/week2/class09.md

     G. <legend>: "The <legend> element can come directly after the opening <fieldset> tag and contains a caption which helps identify the purpose of that group of form controls."

 IV.
 Form Validation: the message you get when you don't complete a form field correctly.
     A. Done in HTML5 or in JS.
     B. "Validation helps ensure the user enters information in a form that the server will be able to understand when the form is submitted."

+## Chapter 14: Lists, Tables & Forms (pp. 330 - 357), from _HTML & CSS_ by Jon Duckett

+## Chapter 6: Events (pp. 243 - 292), from _JavaScript & jQuery_ by Jon Duckett